golemfactory/yagna-docs/yajsapi/hig-level/simple.md

   for await (const result of results) console.log(result.stdout);
 ```

-In the `results` variable, we have an async iterable object, with each element accessible with the `for await` statement.
+The `results` variable is an asynchronous iterable object, with each element accessible with the `for await` statement.

-### forEach` method
+### `forEach` method

-It is very similar to a map, but it does not return any value, e.g.
+The `forEach` method is similar to the `map` method, but it does not return any value.
+The following example demonstrates how to use the `forEach` method:

 ```js
   const data = [1, 2, 3, 4, 5];